-A prestigious part of the premier fashion institute of the world, the Fashion Institute of Technology, this museum offers a great deal to a fashion and textile lover.
+A prestigious part of the premier fashion institute of the world, the Fashion Institute of Technology, this museum offers a great deal to fashion and textile buffs.
 “The museum’s permanent collection encompasses some 50,000 garments and accessories from the 18th century to the present”.
 It also conducts many student and faculty exhibitions, and educational programs that include free lectures, panel discussions, fashion conversations, and guided tours.

 Find more details here.

 Costume Gallery of the State Hermitage Museum, St. Petersburg, Russia